samuelralmeida/nim/README.md

 # Nim Game AI

-This software implements a command-line Nim game with an AI opponent that learns through reinforcement learning.
+This software implements a command-line [Nim game](https://en.wikipedia.org/wiki/Nim) with an AI opponent that learns through reinforcement learning.
 The AI uses Q-learning to improve its strategy over time.

+This code was inspired by https://cs50.harvard.edu/ai/2024/projects/4/nim/

 ## Usage